AzureAD/microsoft-authentication-library-for-js/1-Authentication/3-sign-in-electron/AppCreationScripts/AppCreationScripts.md

 ### Quick summary

-1. On Windows, run PowerShell as **Administrator** and navigate to the root of the cloned directory
+1. On Windows, run PowerShell as **Administrator** and navigate to the root of the cloned directory.
 1. In PowerShell run:

    ```PowerShell